vvvv/VL.DollarsMoCap/README.md

 - Report issues on [the vvvv forum](https://discourse.vvvv.org/c/vvvv-gamma/28)
 - For custom development requests, please [get in touch](mailto:devvvvs@vvvv.org)
 - When making a pull-request, please make sure to read the general [guidelines on contributing to vvvv libraries](https://thegraybook.vvvv.org/reference/extending/contributing.html)

-## Credits
-Links to libraries this is based on

-## Sponsoring
-Development of this library was partially sponsored by:
-*